tobiasrenkin/sublime-LinkedTerminal/readme.md

-## Sublime Console v0.1.
+## Sublime Console v0.2.

-A plugin for Sublime Text on Linux that connects an external terminal to Sublime Text.
+Sublime Console is a plugin for Sublime Text on Linux that connects an external terminal to Sublime Text.
+The plugin  comes with a build target that will execute build commands in the terminal and a "send" command that sends snippets of code to the terminal.

-### What does the plugin do?
+In contrast to some existing solutions that rely on automated copy and paste functionality, Sublime Control uses pipes for communication between Sublime Text and the terminal.
+It does not require any external packages for it's core functionality.

-Sublime Console is a Sublime Text plugin that opens a terminal.
-The terminal is connected to a named pipe.
-It can receive input from both the system stdin and the pipe.
-Sublime Text (or any other application) can communicate with the terminal through the pipe.
+### How to use it

-### Why is this useful?
+* Launch Sublime Console from within Sublime Text using "sublime_console_launch".
-* The plugin comes with a built-in "send" command.
-The send command sends text selected in a Sublime Text view to the terminal and the text is then interpreted by the shell (or whatever other program is open in the terminal).
+* Send snippets of code to the terminal using "sublime_console_send".
+The code will run in the shell open in the terminal (per default this is bash, but you can open a Python shell, etc.)
-* You can write build systems that send build commands directly to the pipe.
-The build command then runs in the external terminal instead of within Sublime.
-This is useful for interactive programs, debugging, or if you just like your external terminal.
+* Use "sublime_console_exec" as a target in build systems to run build commands in the terminal.

 ### Settings
 Default settings are in sublime-console.sublime-settings.